Haz-15/Assignment-2/README.md

    When we look up or surf the internet your computer is talking to another computer (or server), asking the server for a website.
 This “talking” is referred to ask HTTP. ``Hyper Text Transer Protocol.`
    The conversation between your computer and the server is made up of **Get Requests,** which is GET the name of the document requested.

+   **HTML**

+   Hyper Text Markup Langauge

+   Is used to tell a web browser how to make a page look

+   When we send information, there is a HTTP Post Request, those requests go to servers.

+   Cookies or ID Number, are what Webpages used to remember you, especially from post requests.